COS492-Database-Team-25/Kardia-Duplication-Finder-Research/README.md

 As stated above, we will be using improved versions of Levenshtein and Cosine Similarity to test their runtime compared to their original versions, already implemented into their coding language, Centrallix.
 To test these algorithms, we are using our own test database, found in the data tab of data_population.
 The aim of this database is to replicate a real account database as best as we can, complete with entries with typos and problematic edge cases.

+## Future Direction
+We belive that some next steps for this project would be to introduce using a LLM also know as large language model.
+Using this kind of model can help with finding duplicates in a databases with names due to how there are multiple different ways that names could be written or spelled incorrectly.
+With the use of AI it would be able to notice these changes and make those matches even if the lengths of the strings are different.

 ## File Summary
 [Link to Repository Documentation](additional_text_files/repository_doc.md)